WiHi1131/Data-Mining-Project/Introduction.md

 1. What are the characteristics of startups that have a high annual revenue growth?
 2. What startups in the past couple of years have had the largest revenue growth?
 3. Can keywords be used to predict startup performance?
-4. Are certain news websites better indicators of corporate growth than others?
-(Forbes, US News, …)
+4. Do certain news websites better indicate growth?
+(Forbes, US News, etc.)
 5. What measurements best predict startup success potential?
 6. How do startups and data science intersect?
 7. What are the crucial factors for a successful startup?